 The @Statistics system procedure is the the source for many of the monitoring options discussed in this chapter.
 Two other system procedures, @SystemCatalog and @SystemInformation, provide general information about the database schema and cluster configuration respectively and can be used in monitoring as well.

 The system procedures are useful for monitoring because they let you customize your reporting to whatever level of detail you wish.
 The other advantage is that you can automate the monitoring through scripts or client applications that call the system procedures.
 The downside, of course, is that you must design and create such scripts yourself.
-As an alternative for custom monitoring, you can consider integrating VoltDB with existing third party monitoring applications, as described in next section.
+As an alternative for custom monitoring, you can consider integrating VoltDB with existing third party monitoring applications, as described in Section 5.3, “Integrating VoltDB with Other Monitoring Systems”.
+You can also set the database to automatically pause if certain system resources run low, as described in the next section.